 Tyron Daily Bulletin’s recent article entitled “How to get power of attorney for a loved one” says the person granting you that power, known as the “principal,” must designate you as the agent (also known as an attorney in fact) to have the powers specified in the POA document.
 It must be signed by the principal while they are sound of mind.

-Talk to an attorney so understand what your state laws say about powers of attorney.
+Talk to an attorney to understand what your state laws say about powers of attorney.
 Note that you cannot get a POA if someone is already incapacitated because the principal of the POA must be able to sufficiently comprehend what a POA document represents and the effects of signing it.
-He or she must clearly communicate their intentions.
+He or she must communicate their intentions.

 The agent of a POA must always act in the best interests of the principal.
 This can include managing the principal’s financial interests or overseeing the principal’s healthcare and may make decisions about their care and treatment.

 There are several things as POA that you cannot do: